What's so special about the SOLARHOME?

 So what then is 'passive-solar design'?

 According to passive-solar design principles, a maximum amount of glazing should face directly towards the equator (due south in the northern hemisphere and due north in the southern hemisphere), and the width of eaves over this glazing should be calculated so that sunlight is allowed to heat high thermal mass floors and walls in winter months, when the heat is wanted, but prevented during summer, when it could cause overheating.
 This is possible because the midday sun is always at a lower angle to the horizon in winter than in summer.
 In fact we can calculate the exact angle and direction for each hour of the day, every day of the year, for every location in the world, and design accordingly.
-The importance of correct orientation for maximum solar gain in winter shouldn't be ignored (why wouldn't you want direct sunlight in a room on a cold day), and if it saves you having to turn on a heater or light a fire on many cold but sunny winter days it's certainly of benefit.
-But it's not always possible and the advantages of this as a heating strategy are generally overstated.
+However, while the importance of correct orientation for maximum solar gain in winter shouldn't be ignored (why wouldn't you want direct sunlight in a room on a cold day), and if it saves you having to turn on a heater or light a fire on many cold but sunny winter days it's certainly of benefit.
+But it's not always possible and the advantages of this as an overall heating strategy are generally overstated.
 Unlike the inclination and direction of the sun, daily temperatures and cloud cover are less regular or predictable.
 Even more importantly, five or six hours of direct sunlight (which is about the most you can expect on a clear winter’s day) will penetrate less than 50 mm into a dense concrete or masonry surface, while the heat stored will dissipate in less than 24 hours.
 So if you get several days of cold, overcast, conditions (which of course is very likely to happen in winter in most climates) with absolutely no sunshine, even the best high-performance triple-glazed windows will actually lose far more heat than they can possibly help to gain.
 And increasing the thickness/thermal mass of the floor and walls isn't going to help.
 Energy modelling programs generally gloss over this unfortunate reality by using climatic averages; where the total heat-gain averaged over a month might equal the total heat loss.
 While in reality, there will be days when the building is overheated and other days when it will require a significant amount of heating.
 In summary, if a building has a good energy-efficient heating and ventilation system that keeps the internal temperature around 20°C, it doesn’t particularly need or want a random and uncontrolled input of extra heat from direct solar radiation.

 What is 'thermal mass' and how does it help a building be sustainable?

 It's generally believed that all energy efficient buildings should have a good amount of internal thermal mass to help stabilize the inside temperature.
 The theory is that concrete and masonry walls and floors take a relatively long time to heat up or cool down, so if the internal air temperature changes, the high-thermal-mass walls and floors remain the same temperature for many hours.
-But in reality, if the internal air temperature of a building is maintained at a constant level with a well-designed, regulated, ventilation system, internal thermal mass becomes irrelevant.
+But in reality, if the internal air temperature of a building is maintained at a constant level with a well-designed, regulated, ventilation system, internal thermal mass becomes almost irrelevant.
 So it is possible to build a very energy-efficient building with virtually no internal thermal mass.
 Water is a far more effective way of storing heat than even the densest masonry.
 So hot water is the best type of thermal mass, and it can be heated by roof mounted panels (either directly or by PV panels running an electric heat pump), moved around the building to where it’s needed, or used to pre-heat incoming fresh air through the ventilation system.

 How important is glazing in an energy-efficient building?